MishaHMK/DoctorBackend/README.md

 ## **Doctor Api**

-Java Spring Boot backend API of online system for searching therapists and booking their services
+ASP.NET / React online system for searching doctors, make appointments, reviewing and chatting

-It also provides reviews system and user experince personalization (profile settings and favorites list)

-This is the Backend part of a team project at Mate Academy

 ## Here you can see the key parts of the system, crafted by my talented teammates
   - [Client part of the project (React)](https://github.com/MishaHMK/doc-client)